 Sometimes being bold with your ideas could lead to an unexpected outcome.

-Anyway, if you’re interested in Jason's story, I recommend checking this video podcast out.
-I’m sure you’ll learn a lot.
+Anyway, if you’re interested in Jason's story, check out this video podcast:

 Website / Software